Matt Olson Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Marlins pitching staff ranks 19th in MLB.
+- The pitching staff for the Marlins has a collective 8.6 K/9, which ranks 20th in the league.

-- The Marlins have a 4.53 team ERA that ranks 20th among all MLB pitching staffs.
+- The Marlins' 4.84 team ERA ranks 22nd among all MLB pitching staffs.

-- The Marlins rank 20th in baseball in home runs surrendered (37 total, 1.2 per game).
+- The Marlins rank 24th in baseball in home runs given up (43 total, 1.4 per game).

-- The Marlins are sending Garrett (1-0) to the mound for his fifth start of the season.
-He is 1-0 with a 2.45 ERA and 19 strikeouts through 22 2/3 innings pitched.
+- Luzardo makes the start for the Marlins, his seventh of the season.
+He is 2-1 with a 3.48 ERA and 38 strikeouts in 33 2/3 innings pitched.

-- The left-hander last pitched on Thursday against the Atlanta Braves, when he went three scoreless innings while giving up one hit.
+- The left-hander's most recent appearance came on Friday against the Chicago Cubs, when he threw 6 1/3 innings, surrendering two earned runs while allowing five hits.

-- The 25-year-old has an ERA of 2.45, with 7.8 strikeouts per nine innings, in five games this season.
-Opponents have a .284 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.